Reno Andreini: Life and career

-In 1911 Andreini was committed to the Teatro Regio in Turin, where he made his debut as Walter in Alfredo Catalani's Loreley.
+In 1911, Andreini was committed to the Teatro Regio in Turin, where he made his debut as Walter in Alfredo Catalani's Loreley.
 In Turin, he also created the role of Luciano in the world premiere of Raffaele De Miero's Morgana on February 16, 1911.
 In 1915, he returned to Palermo to sing Cavaradossi in Puccini's Tosca.
 In 1916, he was committed to the Havana Opera in Cuba, where he performed Alfredo in La traviata to Amelita Galli-Curci's Violetta for his debut with the company.
-He also was Galli-Curci's partner in productions of Lucia di Lammermoor and in La Sonnambula in Havana that year.
+He was also Galli-Curci's partner in productions of Lucia di Lammermoor and in La Sonnambula in Havana that year.

-In 1917 Andreini returned to Italy to once again join the roster of singers at the Teatro Costanzi in Rome.
-Roles he sang in Rome over the next two seasons included Dick Johnson in Puccini’s La fanciulla del West, Don José in Bizet's Carmen, and Pinkerton in Puccini's Madama Butterfly.
+In 1917, Andreini returned to Italy to once again join the roster of singers at the Teatro Costanzi in Rome.
+Roles he sang in Rome over the next two seasons included Dick Johnson in Puccini's La fanciulla del West, Don José in Bizet's Carmen, and Pinkerton in Puccini's Madama Butterfly.
 That same year, he became the first person to record the role of Rodolfo in La boheme, singing the role on disc with the Orchestra and Chorus of La Scala under conductor Carlo Sabajno.
 In 1924 gave his last known performances in the Netherlands as Alfredo and Don Jose to Gemma Bellincioni's Violetta and Carmen.
 His activities and whereabouts are unknown after this point.